RAPAMUNE® (RAAP-a-mune) (sirolimus) Tablets

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use RAPAMUNE for a condition for which it was not prescribed.
 Do not give RAPAMUNE to other people even if they have the same symptoms that you have.
 It may harm them.

 This Medication Guide summarizes the most important information about RAPAMUNE.
 If you would like more information talk to your doctor.
 You can ask your pharmacist or doctor for information about RAPAMUNE that is written for health professionals.

 For more information, go to www.rapamune.com or call 1-800-934-5556.

-Inactive ingredients in RAPAMUNE Oral Solution are: Phosal 50 PG® (phosphatidylcholine, propylene glycol, mono- and di-glycerides, ethanol, soy fatty acids, and ascorbyl palmitate) and polysorbate 80.
-RAPAMUNE Oral Solution contains 1.5%-2.5% ethanol.
+Inactive ingredients: RAPAMUNE Oral Solution: Phosal 50 PG® (phosphatidylcholine, propylene glycol, mono- and di-glycerides, ethanol, soy fatty acids, and ascorbyl palmitate) and polysorbate 80.
+RAPAMUNE Oral Solution contains 1.5%–2.5% ethanol.

-The inactive ingredients in RAPAMUNE Tablets include: sucrose, lactose, polyethylene glycol 8000, calcium sulfate, microcrystalline cellulose, pharmaceutical glaze, talc, titanium dioxide, magnesium stearate, povidone, poloxamer 188, polyethylene glycol 20,000, glyceryl monooleate, carnauba wax, dl-alpha tocopherol, and other ingredients.
+Inactive ingredients: RAPAMUNE Tablets: sucrose, lactose, polyethylene glycol 8000, calcium sulfate, microcrystalline cellulose, pharmaceutical glaze, talc, titanium dioxide, magnesium stearate, povidone, poloxamer 188, polyethylene glycol 20,000, glyceryl monooleate, carnauba wax, dl-alpha tocopherol, and other ingredients.
 The 0.5 mg and 2 mg dosage strengths also contain yellow iron (ferric) oxide and brown iron (ferric) oxide.